-Jackie Robinson is known as the man who broke the color line in baseball but his accomplishment on and off the field left a legacy that few have come close to matching.
+Jackie Robinson is known as the man who broke the color line in baseball but his accomplishments on and off the field left a legacy that few have come close to matching.

 Jackie would follow in Mack’s footsteps, enrolling in Pasadena Junior College (formerly Pasadena City College).
 He competed on the football, baseball, track and basketball teams and was named regional Most Valuable Players in baseball.
 Just as important, he was honored for outstanding service, scholarship and citizenship.
 On a down note, he suffered a serious ankle injury, one that would plague him for years.

 Beyond his athletic and academic accomplishments, Robinson also displayed another trait that would define his life – a willingness to stand up to perceived racism.
-When a friend was detained by the police, Robinson protested and was arrested, receiving a two-year suspended sentence.
+On one occasion, when a friend was detained by the police, Robinson protested and was arrested, receiving a two-year suspended sentence.

 Jackie was drafted into the United States Army and was assigned to Fort Riley, Kansas.
-He qualified for Officer Candidate School an applied but was denied.
-Joe Louis, the great Black boxing champion who was also serving at Fort Riley, spoke out on Jackie’s behalf and he was accepted and would receive a commission as a second lieutenant in January 1943 (Robinson and Louis would remain friends for years thereafter).
+He qualified for Officer Candidate School and applied but was denied entry.
+Joe Louis, the great Black boxing champion who was also serving at Fort Riley, spoke out on Jackie’s behalf and he was accepted to the school and would receive a commission as a second lieutenant in January 1943 (Robinson and Louis would remain friends for years thereafter).

 A few months later, Jackie was contacted by Branch Rickey, the General Manager and President of the Brooklyn Dodgers.
 He met with Robinson on April 28, 1945 in New York, presumably about playing for the Brown Bombers, an alleged new team that would play in Brooklyn when the Dodgers were out of town.
 Unbeknown to Robinson, Rickey had traveled to California to do a background check on Jackie.
 Robinson was stunned when he sat down in Rickey’s office and found out that Rickey, in fact, was interested in signing him to play for the Brooklyn Dodgers.
 He was impressed that Jackie had a college education, was an officer in the military, was moral and disciplined but also very aggressive.